DANC - Dance

 DANC 410.
 Ballet Technique 3 (1-3).

-Continuation of DANC 310.
-Upper-intermediate level.
-Ballet 3 is an intermediate/advanced and advanced level eclectic style ballet technique class designed for the serious and skilled dancer.
-Emphasis is placed on phrasing, musicality and complex neuromuscular patterning leading to a further and advanced/preprofessional understanding of ballet as a discipline of dance.
+Upper-intermediate level ballet technique with emphasis placed on phrasing, musicality and complex neuromuscular patterning leading to a further and advanced/preprofessional understanding of ballet as a discipline of dance.
 Repeatable for credit.
-Prerequisite(s): instructor's consent or by audition.
+Prerequisite(s): instructor's consent or audition.

 DANC 415.
 Dance Kinesiology (3).